BarsilNzola/AssetDexter/README.md

-AssetDexter - Pokémon-Inspired RWA Discovery Game
+AssetDexter - RWA Discovery Game
 =================================================
 What is AssetDexter?
 --------------------

-AssetDexter transforms **Real World Asset (RWA) discovery** into an engaging Pokémon-style game.
+AssetDexter transforms **Real World Asset (RWA) discovery** into an engaging game.
 Hunt, analyze, and collect tokenized assets like treasuries, real estate, art, and luxury goods through an AI-powered "Pokédex" interface.

 ### Core Concept